mhhussain/kafkabox/README.md

 _Update 3.0.0_
 Moved the entire API from using `kafka-node` to `kafkajs`.
 New routes are at `/api/v2`.
 Websockets are now also available, see `index.html` for an example.

+_Update 4.0.0_
+New Kafkabox UI has been added.
+UI runs at port 5000 and uses the API at port 3001 for information.
+See below for details.

 ## Running the sandbox

 The main image can be found here: https://hub.docker.com/r/moohh/kafkabox